fsantanna/dceu/doc/manual.md

 3. binary operations       ;; x + y
 ```

-Currently, binary operators in Ceu have no precedence or associativity rules,
+All binary operators are left-associative and have the same precedence.
-requiring parenthesis for disambiguation:
+Expressions with multiple operators require parenthesis for disambiguation:

 ```
 Parens : `(´ Expr `)´